scipy/scipy.org/www/scipylib/building/windows.rst

 OpenBLAS (yes, the whole previous excercise was to build a single file: :code:`openblas.a`), so let's go ahead and install them:

-1) Install MinGW-w64 from https://mingw-w64.org (check the "posix-threads" box)
+1) Install MinGW-w64 from https://mingw-w64.org (check the "posix-threads" box/ "MinGW builds")
 2) Microsoft Visual Studio 2015 or 2017 Community Edition (use the `build tools`_ from Microsoft)
 3) git from https://git-scm.org/
 4) Python from https://python.org/ (make sure to check the box to install pip)